francois-roseberry/adaptations3d/README.md

 Run `yarn`

-### Compiling the translations and generating the website
+### Linting, compiling the translations and generating the website

 Run `yarn build`.
-All required files will be copied under `public/`
+The html and embedded javascript will be linted, then all required files will be copied under `public/`

 ### Running